mysteriumnetwork/documentation/content/node-runners/postinstall/index.md

 A Mysterium node starts with a built-in UI server and allows to do the basic configuration.

-It uses basic authentication to prevent unauthorized access to the Mysterium node configuration.
+It uses authentication to prevent unauthorized access to the Mysterium node configuration.

-Default credentials for built-in UI:
- - login: `myst`
- - password: `mystberry`

-These credentials can be changed using a built-in UI.
+The credentials should be changed using a built-in UI.

 Default port for built-in UI server is `:4449`, and to get access to it you need to open [http://<mysterium-node-ip>:4449](http://<mysterium-node-ip>:4449).